-- examines the materials to determine if units, chapters, or learning modules are designed to engage students in making sense of natural phenomena or solving design problems in meaningful ways, across multiple lessons. - examines whether units, chapters, or learning modules containing multiple lessons use phenomena or problems to drive instruction for the lesson or activity and connect student sensemaking to the three dimensions (DCIs, SEPs, CCCs)
+- examines the materials to determine if units, chapters, or learning modules are designed to engage students in making sense of natural phenomena or solving design problems in meaningful ways, across multiple lessons. - examines the materials to determine if units, chapters, or learning modules provide multimodal opportunities for students to develop, evaluate, and revise their thinking as they figure out phenomena and define/solve problems.

+examines whether units, chapters, or learning modules containing multiple lessons use phenomena or problems to drive instruction for the lesson or activity and connect student sensemaking to the three dimensions (DCIs, SEPs, CCCs)

 - Next Generation Science Standards (NGSS)

 - Codes for NGSS Elements

 - NGSS Appendix E: Disciplinary Core Idea Progressions

 - NGSS Appendix F: Science and Engineering Practices

 - NGSS Appendix G: Crosscutting Concepts

 - A Framework for K-12 Science Education